Oxenholme Lake District railway station: Facilities

 The station is fully staffed, with the ticket office open all week (Monday - Saturday 05:45 - 19:00, Sunday 10:45 - 20:15).
 A self-service ticket machine is also available in the booking hall for use outside these times and for collecting pre-paid tickets.
 Waiting rooms are provided on both platforms, along with a variety of other amenities including a coffee kiosk, cycle racks, toilets, shop and food/drink vending machines.
 Train running information is offered via automated announcements, digital display screens and customer help points.
-The subway linking the platforms and both entrances has inclined ramps and so is accessible for disabled passengers; wheelchair users are advised to request assistance from station staff as the ramps are quite steep.
+The subway linking the platforms and both entrances have inclined ramps and so is accessible for disabled passengers; wheelchair users are advised to request assistance from station staff as the ramps are quite steep.

 Services

 The station is served by three train operating companies: